XinyuanLu00/xinyuanlu00.github.io/_pages/about.md

 ---

 I'm Lu Xinyuan(陆欣圆).
 I'm from Tianjin China.
-I'm a 1st year PhD student from NUS Graduate School for Integrative Sciences and Engineering (NGS)
+I'm a PhD student from NUS Graduate School for Integrative Sciences and Engineering (NGS) supervised by Prof Kan Min-yen.

 My research topic is Natural Language Processing.